 What is Lifestyle Newborn Photography?

 Lifestyle newborn photography takes place in the family’s home.
-It tends to be more candid, capturing the family members as they go about their day.
+It tends to be more candid, capturing documentary style details and telling a story.
 I love to do discreet breastfeeding images, shots of nursery details, and photos of the parents adoring their precious new baby.
 I shoot from many different perspectives, from really far away to being right over your shoulder, capturing all the tiny moments that will fade from your memory if not recorded.

-While there are more variables in this style of photography, these images tend to be more meaningful, because the possibility for profound unscripted moments is much higher.
+While there are more variables in this style of newborn photography, these images tend to be super meaningful, because the possibility for profound unscripted moments is so high.
 Parents and baby will likely be more relaxed in the familiar home setting and open to more tender and intimate poses.
-It is an honor to capture natural moments that document real memories in the baby’s first few weeks.

 When’s the Best Time?

-I have had many sessions where I quote a time frame of 2-3 hours and I’m still there at the 4 hour mark.
+I have had my fair share of sessions where I quote a time frame of 2-3 hours and I’m still there at the 4 hour mark.
 I *try* not to let that happen because those first days and weeks can be an exhausting time for parents, but I do want to make sure I give everything to the family that I promised.
-I do provide a lengthy preparation checklist before the session so we can be assured of the best chances of success.
+I do provide a lengthy preparation session guide before we meet so we can be assured of the best chances of success.